-I don’t mean to suggest that everyone has been on the same journey – far from it – so this needs to be individualised, but there are some key elements of our culture in general and of medical (and sometimes midwifery) education in particular which predispose people to taking a medicalised, doctor-centred approach to birth.
+I don’t mean to suggest that everyone has been on the same journey.
+Far from it.
+So this needs to be individualised, but there are some key elements of our culture in general and of medical (and sometimes midwifery) education in particular which predispose people to taking a medicalised, technocratic approach to birth.

 And let’s not forget that our culture promotes the notions of doing over being, action over reflection and pharmacological pain relief over psychophysiological care and support…

 The process of medical education itself may also have a significant part to play in informing the belief systems and priorities of practitioners.
-I don’t really need to write much about this – although it is a huge issue – because Robbie Davis-Floyd wrote a really interesting paper called ‘Obstetric Training as a Rite of Passage‘, in which she analysed the words and experiences of obstetricians, showing how the very nature of medical education has an effect on the way in which they thought about and saw the world.
-If you’re interested in this question and not already familiar with this work, I thoroughly recommend you go off and read that paper in full, because it can really help to illustrate why people who go through different kinds of educational processes end up with different kinds of belief systems.
+I don’t really need to write much about this – although it is a huge issue – because Robbie Davis-Floyd wrote a really interesting paper called ‘Obstetric Training as a Rite of Passage‘.
+She analysed the words and experiences of obstetricians, showing how the very nature of medical education has an effect on the way in which they thought about and saw the world.
+If you’re interested in this question and not already familiar with this work, I thoroughly recommend you go off and read that paper in full.
+It can really help to illustrate why people who go through different kinds of educational processes end up with different kinds of belief systems.

 ‘In the first two years of medical school, pressures of threat and uncertainty mount.
 A competitive emphasis on grades and tests, the unpredictability of pop quizzes, the overwhelming bulk of the work at hand, and the increasing isolation of the initiates – all combine to narrow the initiates’ range of cognitive functioning.
 In this process medical students do not become less intelligent; rather, the span of their intellectual capacities and concerns becomes constrained.
 A kind of tunnel vision develops: the cognitive overload which first- and second-year medical students experience forces them to focus only on what is immediately in front of them.
 Progressively less capable of reflexivity (Babcock 1980) and the conceptual distance from the socialization process which would accompany it, students gradually lose sight of the idealistic goals they may have had on entering medical school.
 If the rite of passage is successful, the new goals medical students eventually develop will be structured in accordance with the technological and scientific values of the dominant medical system.
 The emotional impact of this cognitive retrogression is aptly summarized by a former resident: